braindynamicslab/dyneusr/README.md

 If you use DyNeuSR in your published work, please cite:

-> Geniesse, C., Sporns, O., Petri, G., Saggar, M. (in-press).
+> Geniesse, C., Sporns, O., Petri, G., Saggar, M. (in press).
 [Generating dynamical neuroimaging spatiotemporal representations (DyNeuSR) using topological data analysis](https://web.stanford.edu/group/bdl/papers/geniesse-dyneusr/). *Network Neuroscience*.

 DyNeuSR was inspired by (and re-implements) the following papers: